Multidomain spectral approach with Sommerfeld condition for the Maxwell equations: Abstract

 \section{Abstract}

-We present a multidomain spectral approach with an exterior compactified domain for the Maxwell equations for monochromatic fields.
+We present a multi-domain spectral approach with an exterior compactified domain for the Maxwell equations for monochromatic fields.
 The Sommerfeld radiation condition is imposed exactly at infinity being a finite point on the numerical grid.
-As an example, axisymmetric situations in spherical and prolate spheroidal coordinates are discussed.
+As an example, axisymmetric situations in spherical and prolate spheroidal coordinates are discussed, as well as the interaction of a radiating dipole with a nano-particle.